oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-deductions.md

 ![business](https://media.giphy.com/media/hpR27uz9Nk3M9SFPSu/giphy-downsized.gif)

 Additionally, you can deduct business assets like <b>tools, furniture, and vehicles</b>.
 It’s important to know that there are two modes of deduction when it comes to assets.

-One is the Safe Harbor method for anything $2,500 or less.
-The IRS doesn’t care if you fully deduct the cost there.
+One is the Safe Harbor rule for anything $2,500 or less.
+The IRS doesn’t care if you fully deduct the cost of the asset.

-But for anything $2,500 or more, section 179 applies and things get a bit more complex.
-For example, if you want to deduct expenses from a vehicle, you are subject to a maximum amount you can deduct and the deduction itself cannot exceed your gross income.
-Importantly, if you converted the car you previously into a car for business, you cannot deduct the price of the car under Section 179.
+But for anything over $2,500, Section 179 applies and things get a bit more complex.
+For example, if you want to deduct expenses from a vehicle, you are subject to a maximum amount you can deduct.
+The deduction itself cannot exceed your gross income.
+Importantly, if you converted the car previously used for leisure into a car for business, you cannot deduct the price of the car under Section 179.
 You can only calculate depreciation.
 More on depreciation on the section for vehicles.
-Talk to your accountant to learn how much you can deduct from a vehicle.
+Talk to your accountant to learn how much you can deduct from your expensive business assets.
+See [IRS Publication 535](https://www.irs.gov/pub/irs-pdf/p535.pdf) to learn about general business expenses.

 <h4>Promotion/ Advertising</h4>